 2.)
-Hammer-headed bats are frugivores.
+Hammerhead bats are frugivores.
 This means that they only eat fruit.

 3.)
-Males may fly long distances (up to 10 km or 6 mi) to locate the highest quality food!
+Males may fly long distances, up to 6 miles, to locate the highest quality food!

 4.)
-Most large bats tend to overheat when flying, so they tend to only fly during cooler times of the day, like in the evening.
-So, you guessed it, these bats too are nocturnal.
-(They are active at night.)
+Most large bats tend to overheat when flying, so they tend to only fly during cooler times, like in the evening.
+So, you guessed it, these bats too are nocturnal. (active at night.)

 5.)
 The main predators of the hammerhead bat are humans and nocturnal and diurnal birds of prey.

 6.)
-Not much is known about the reproduction in hammer-headed bats.
+Not much is known about the reproduction in hammerhead bats.
 In some populations breeding is thought to take place semi-annually during the dry seasons.

 7.)
-Females generally produce one offspring at a time.
+Females generally produce 1 offspring at a time.